 What do gorillas eat?
-The gorilla is a special kind of vegetarian eats mire than a 200 types of plants, leaves, bamboo shoots, fruit and roots in the wild and at the zoo.
-Many herbivores have large, dull and flat teeth.
+The gorilla is a special kind of vegetarian that eats more than 200 types of plants, leaves, bamboo shoots, fruit, and roots in the wild and at the zoo.
+Many herbivores have large, dull, and flat teeth.
 These teeth are great for chewing and breaking down hard plant material.
 Fishermen have sharp, thin teeth for cutting and tearing.

 What do gorillas eat?